1983 GM Denning DenAir Mono (Build #955, Fleet #4)

 GM Denning Denair bus (1980 version), Katamatite, Victoria, 1981

-1980 GM Denning Denair, the first 40 foot coach in the Driver fleet, Katamatite, VIC January 1981
+1980 GM Denning DenAir, Driver #17, the first 40 foot coach in the Driver fleet, Katamatite, VIC January 1981

-Also in 1979, Denning released its Denflex ‘chassis-only’ model for other builders to construct bodies on.
+Also in 1979, Denning released its DenFlex ‘chassis-only’ model for other builders to construct bodies on.

-Throughout the 70s and 80s, the standard Denning power plant was a GM Detroit Diesel engine, being either a V6 model 6V71 or a V8 model 8V71, usually mated to a Fuller T905D 5 speed transmission.
+Throughout the 70s and 80s, the standard Denning power plant was a GM Detroit Diesel engine, being either a V6, model 6V71 or a V8, model 8V71, usually mated to a Fuller T905D 5 speed transmission.
 Around 1980, Denning began offering a large V6 GM Detroit Diesel engine in forty foot long coaches, model 6V92TTA as an option to the tried and true V8, model 8V71 engine.

-The GM Denning Mono was marketed from 1971 until 1984 when it was replaced by the new, world class Denning Landseer.
+The GM Denning Mono was marketed from 1971 until 1984 when it was replaced by the new, world class Denning Landseer (Please refer to ‘The Story’ section on our 1988 Denning Landseer for the continuing Landseer story).
 The final interpretation of the GM Denning Mono was perhaps the most notable with the deck-and-a-half roof line being brought further forward than its predecessors, giving quite a distinctive appearance.
-Other updates included a new dashboard that was to carry over to the Landseer, electric wipers replacing air operated, 4 tail lights instead of 3, a larger windscreen and a new front bumper and grille.
+Other inclusions were a new dashboard that was to carry over to the Landseer, electric wipers replacing air operated, 4 tail lights instead of 3, a larger windscreen and a new front bumper and grille.